Why Should I Buy from You? Creating A Sales Strategy

 Making the Sale

 Your company’s value proposition represents a valuable foundation for your marketing, advertising and promotional efforts.
 Your elevator speech, sales pitch and any marketing efforts should focus on why your company’s products or services would be better at filling your customers’ or clients’ needs than your competitors.
 While social media can help raise your company’s profile, especially with younger demographics, counting on “going viral” isn’t a viable marketing strategy.
 While conventional marketing and advertising can be prohibitively expensive for a small business or solo entrepreneur, a business loan can help level the marketing playing field.
-Check out our small business loan guide to learn more.
+Check out our small business line of credit guide to learn more.